KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 Its apparent effects may vary, but its true alignment is disclosed by the deeper structural trajectory it produces across the lattice.

 In centropic expression, the Trickster functions as a **catalyst of lawful reconfiguration**.
-It breaks rigidity, exposes stagnation, and opens the way for more coherent synthesis.
+It breaks rigidity, exposes stagnation, and opens the way for more coherent integration.

 In entropic expression, the Trickster becomes an **agent of fragmentation, mimicry, and recursion**.
 It appears adaptive, liberating, or beneficial at the surface, while embedding distortions that compound into instability.